ferrigo/Interactive_Budget_Dashboard/README.md

 Functions

-- Collect and store user's income
+- Collect and store user's revenue
 - Collect and store user's expenses
 - Dashboards for visual analysis on the data provided
 - Statements page to analysis the data more deeply